 | The passport (with corner removed) | Yes | Cut the top right-hand corner before posting |

-| Death certificate (original or certified copy) | Yes | HMPO will return it to you |
+| Death certificate (original) | Yes | HMPO will return it to you.
+Certified copies are accepted if the original is not available. |

-| Covering letter | Yes | State the deceased's full name, date of birth, and date of death; your name and relationship; and whether you want the passport returned or destroyed |
+| Covering letter or D1 form | Yes | State the deceased's full name, date of birth, and date of death; your name and relationship; whether you want the passport returned or destroyed |

 Where to send it: